Head race: Races

 The length of most head races is usually between 4 km and 10 km.
 Among the most well-known are the 4.25 mi Head of the River Race that takes place each March on the river Thames in London, United Kingdom, the 3 mi Head of the Charles race held each October on the Charles River in Boston, Massachusetts, United States., and the 8 km Head of the Yarra race held each November on the Yarra River in Melbourne, Victoria, Australia.

-Other notable head races include the Head of the Hooch, in Chattanooga, Tennessee, the Head of the Trent in Peterborough, Ontario along the Trent-Severn Waterway; the Head of the Rideau in Ottawa, Ontario, in March; the 3+1/4 mi Head of the Lake through the Montlake Cut in Seattle, Washington; the Fremont 4-Miler also in Seattle, Washington (last held in 2007); the 3 mile Head of the Ohio in Pittsburgh, Pennsylvania held annually since 1986 along the Forks of the Ohio River; the 3 mile Head of the Schuylkill in Philadelphia, Pennsylvania; the Head of the Fish in Saratoga Springs, New York.
+Other notable head races include the Head of the Hooch, in Chattanooga, Tennessee; the Head of the Trent in Peterborough, Ontario along the Trent-Severn Waterway; the Head of the Rideau in Ottawa in March; the 3+1/4 mi Head of the Lake through the Montlake Cut in Seattle; the Fremont 4-Miler also in Seattle (last held in 2007); the 3-mile Head of the Ohio in Pittsburgh held annually since 1986 along the Forks of the Ohio River; the 3-mile Head of the Schuylkill in Philadelphia; the Head of the Fish in Saratoga Springs, New York.

-In the Netherlands the best known Head race is the Head of the River Amstel every year in March.
-Another, less well known Head race is the Eemhead, on the river Eem, which is rowed upstream the river and finishes at the boathouse of the organizing boat club, Hemus in Amersfoort.
+In the Netherlands the best known head race is the Head of the River Amstel every year in March.
+Another, less well known head race is the Eemhead, on the river Eem, which is rowed upstream the river and finishes at the boathouse of the organizing boat club, Hemus in Amersfoort.
 An indoor rower race inspired on the Head of the river Amstel is the Ergohead, organized every year in January by the Amsterdam boat club 'De Amstel'.
 Initially it was a race over 6 virtual kilometers, and from the second time it was a race during 20 minutes, and the winner is the competitor who 'rowed' the longest distance.

-One of the longest head races is the 100 km Ringvaart Regatta in the Netherlands.
+Two of the longest head races are the 100 km Ringvaart Regatta in the Netherlands. and the 20 km Göta Älvrodden in Gothenburg, Sweden.